 Making payments late or missing payments completely spells bad news for your credit rating.
 When you miss too many payments, your creditor may charge off the debt.
 When your debt is charged off as a bad debt, don’t fool yourself into thinking it goes away.

 A charged off debt can lead to harassing phone calls, garnished wages, and a major drop in your credit score.
-According to the Federal Reserve, consumer loans had a charge-off rate of around 2.3% in the final quarter of 2019.
-Credit card debt was more likely to be charged off than other forms of debt.
 But what is a charge-off, and how much does it impact your credit if your balance is charged off as bad debt?
 Find out more below, including what you can do about charge-offs on your credit report.

 What Is a Charge-Off?